 Contributed Services, Salaries and Benefits, Goods, and Use of Facilities - Contributed services are recognized if they require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
 Contributed services are valued at the estimated fair market value.
 Program, management, and fundraising activities of the Foundation are carried out by employees of the College.
-The associated expense to the College for salaries and benefits are reported as an in-kind contribution.
+The associated expense to the College for salaries and benefits is reported as an in-kind contribution.
 Donations of land, buildings, and equipment are recorded as revenue and capitalized at their estimated fair market value when received.
 Other nonfinancial gifts are recognized when a donation is received from a donor and is valued at the estimated fair market value.

 In-kind donations are recorded as without donor restrictions unless the donor restricted the donated asset to a specific purpose.
 Donations with explicit restrictions regarding their use or use of proceeds from the sale are reported as restricted revenue.
-The Foundation does not sell in-kind contributions unless the donated goods have become obsolete or are in excess of the Foundation or College's needs.
+The Foundation does not sell in-kind contributions unless the donated goods have become obsolete or are more than the Foundation or College's needs.

 Property and Equipment - Property and equipment purchases are recorded at cost.
 Depreciation is provided over the estimated useful life of each class of depreciable assets and is computed using the straight-line method.
 The capitalization threshold is \$5,000.
-Depreciation expense for the years ended June 30, 2022 and 2021 was \$0 and \$8,548, respectively.
+No depreciation expense was incurred for the years ended June 30, 2023 and 2022.